 This document describes the properties of a published web service.
-If you want a general overview of how Mendix publishes microflows as web services, you can check the Published Web Services overview documentation.
+If you want a general overview of how Mendix publishes microflows as web services, see Published Web Services.

 Provide the actual operations of which the web service is composed.
 Each of these operations is a Microflow.